V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

 2. Remove empties that are unused.
-3. Merge all meshes into one mesh (current limitation)
 4. Merge all animations into one animation and save a json of the frame and animation split times.
 5. Export one animation as an alembic sequence scaled to 100 meters.
 6. Export better-fbx.
 Set unit scale to 1.
 Export only deform bones.